Stevie, Clint and baby Harvey share their journey

 Clint stayed at the House while I stayed at the hospital with Harvey.
 It was great for Clint to have that home base to come to and from and the support network that went with that.
 It’s something we will always be very grateful for.

 Harvey’s procedure went great.
 We were just totally blown away by the results.
-His recovery has been going really well.
-One day after surgery he was already showing off his new smile.
+His recovery went really well and one day after surgery he was already showing off his new smile.

 Every donation your guests make, will go directly to Ronald McDonald House South Island. #keepingfamiliesclose